wellplayed/adcl/README.md

 ###Choice of Side
  - During league play, first choice of side will be decided by coin toss
+ - During playoffs, first choice of side will go to the higher seeded team
  - Teams will switch sides between games

 ### Game of Record